Master of Science in Finance

 Validation and assessment form

 Step 6.
-Registration for the retake session (if applicable)
+Registration for the retake session and resubmission (if applicable)

-If your grade is below 4, register in IS‑Academia for the August/September retake session between 27 June and 5 July 2026.
+If your grade is below 4, between 3 and 11 July 2027 register in IS‑Academia for the August/September retake session.

-At the same time, provide the programme administrator with the new printed copies, the updated pledge of honour, and the USB stick containing the revised materials.
+At the same time, provide the programme administrator with the new printed copies and the pledge of honour.

 Contact